Women are the fastest growing group within the Veteran population.

 - About 1 in 5 women seen in VHA respond "yes" when screened for Military Sexual Trauma (MST).

-To hear Stories of Service from women Veterans, visit In their Own Words.
+To hear Stories of Service from women Veterans, visit Make the Connection.

 The Advisory Committee on Women Veterans 2010 published this biennial report containing an overview of the Committee’s evaluations and recommendations for improvement to VA benefit programs and health care services.